chalcolith/ironmeta/README.md

 You may also optionally include a base class:

-    : IronMeta.Matcher.CharMatcher<int>
+    : Matcher<int>

 If you do not include a base class, your parser will inherit directly from `IronMeta.Matcher.Matcher`.
-The `IronMeta.Matcher.CharMatcher` class provides some specialized functionality for dealing with streams of characters.

 ## Rules